yousifelhady/flask-sms-notifications-app/README.md

 # flask-sms-notifications-app
-Flask based backend application that implement endpoints that can send SMSs (needs to integrate with real service provider first) and can notifications via FCM (Firebase Cloud Messaging) to registered users.
+Flask based backend application that implement endpoints that can send SMSs (needs to integrate with real service provider first) and can send notifications via FCM (Firebase Cloud Messaging) to registered users.
 The application integrates with a postgres database that keep records of the sent messages and notifications for tracking and history purposes.

 ## Pre-requisites to run the project